 Job Title: Housing Advocate

-The primary responsibilities of this position is to provide direct services such as housing advocacy, connection to mainstream resources, re-location assistance, placement, and case management for individuals experiencing homelessness.
-The Housing Advocate works in conjunction with the Housing Coordinator and operates under the Housing First model.
+This position’s primary responsibilities are to provide direct service to clients who have become homeless through housing advocacy, connection to mainstream resources, re location assistance, placement and case management.
+The Housing Advocate works in conjunction with the Housing Coordinator and operates under the Housing First model when deemed appropriate.
 The following is a list that outlines the Housing Advocate’s most frequent and essential job functions.